danielwinterbottom/MG5aMC_PWG_HJJ/README.md

               python ../batch_sub.py -p 5 -j 1000 # add ps weight
               python ../batch_sub.py -p 5 -j 1000 # add mm weight

+# (Optional) To increase stats for H+2j:

+Can use non-zero value for option bornsuppfact e.g use
+              bornsuppfact 30
+in inputs file.
+This will increase number of events generated with born level pT> 30 GeV and the generator weight will be modified to ensure that the inclusive distributions look the same after applying the weights.
+This gives a much higher fraction of H+2j events but could lead to larger statistical fluctuations for the other jet multiplicities

 # Other useful tools

 To combine together LHE files into 1 big file use mergeLheFiles